Total Allowable Commercial Catch

 Three biological performance indicators are used in setting the TACC:

-- Standardised CPUE – CPUE data comes from the catch and effort logbooks submitted by commercial fishers.
-In lobster fisheries, CPUE is accepted as being proxy representing the abundance of rock lobsters in the fishery above the legal minimum length.
-It is expressed as the effort required to harvest a defined amount of catch.
-Standardised CPUE has had irregularities in the data removed and it has been standardised for a range of factors that affect catchability, such as month, year, depth, region and fisher (i.e. the ability and practices of fishers)
+2. Standardised CPUE – CPUE data comes from the catch and effort logbooks submitted by commercial fishers.
+It is expressed as the catch (kilograms) achieved per pot lift.
+In lobster fisheries, CPUE closely correlated to abundance and is widely accepted as being a proxy for abundance of legal-size rock lobsters.
+Standardised CPUE is calculated from logbook data that has undergone a quality control process and has been standardised for a range of factors that affect catchability, such as month, year, depth, region and fisher (i.e. the ability and practices of fishers).
+Throughout this document all references to CPUE refer to standardised.

-- Pre-recruit index – is the number of undersize lobsters per pot lift and is derived from the data collected through the fixed-site survey and on-board observer programs.
-The annual PRI will be rounded to two decimal places.
+3. Pre-recruit index – is the number of undersize lobsters per pot lift and is derived from the data collected through the fixed-site survey and on-board observer programs.
+This provides a measure of the level of recruitment to the legal-size bimoass likely to be experienced in the next few years.

 2.3 Reference points for the performance indicators